FIRST ALERT: WCK Responds to Severe Weather in Washington

 So now you’re able to cook and serve meals like before the 2025 restrictions?

-Over the past month, we’ve steadily scaled up from 90,000 to around 300,000 meals daily, more than we were serving before being forced to halt operations.
+Over the past month, we’ve steadily scaled up from 90,000 to around 650,000 meals daily, more than we were serving before being forced to halt operations.
 This is possible thanks to the tireless efforts of teams at our Field Kitchens, our network of Community Kitchens, and restaurant partners.
-We are also opening two new large-capacity Field Kitchens in Gaza, which will add tens of thousands of meals per day to our response.
 Our teams are pushing to expand further, with the goal of reaching 1 million meals daily if enough supplies and fuel are allowed in.

 Combining different models and approaches to distributing meals, all grounded in true community-led approaches, has been critical for us to get meals to the people who need them.